Diagnose Boiler Faults: A Guide to Common Error Codes

 Brand/Model Error Code DIY Action vs Professional

-Vaillant F.28 / F.29 Check gas and try one reset; call an engineer if it persists
+Vaillant F.28 / F.29 Check the gas and try a reset; call an engineer if it persists

 Worcester Bosch EA / E9 A basic reset may clear it; persistent codes need professional diagnosis

-Baxi E133 Often indicates ignition/control sensor faults; engineer recommended
+Baxi E133 Often indicates ignition/control sensor faults; the engineer recommended

 What Are Common Vaillant and Worcester Bosch Error Codes?

 Vaillant codes such as F.28 and F.29 commonly mean ignition failure or flame signal loss and usually follow a check of the gas supply and a single reset.
-Worcester Bosch codes labelled EA or E9 typically point to flame or communication errors between the PCB and sensors; they might clear with a safe reset but often need professional attention if persistent.
+Worcester Bosch codes labelled EA or E9 typically indicate flame or communication errors between the PCB and sensors; they might clear with a safe reset, but often require professional attention if persistent.

 Always note the exact code, try one controlled reset as the manual advises, and record whether the boiler attempts to ignite or simply shows the same fault—this speeds up an engineer’s diagnosis.